iot-for-tillgenglighet/api-snowdepth/README.md

 The ingress service will exit fatally and restart a couple of times until the RabbitMQ container is properly initialized and ready to accept connections.
 This is to be expected.

+# Clean up the environment

+`docker-compose -f ./deployments/docker-compose.yml down -v`

-To clean up the environment properly after testing it is advisable to run `docker-compose down -v`
+To clean up the environment properly after testing.